nwabunwene/createrepo/README.md

 ## Body

-This is the first website I'm creating using VScode.
+This is the first website I'm attempting to create using VScode.
 It's not exactly a website, more precisely, content that could fit on a website.
+I'm now wondering if I could insert photos and photo captions here.

 ## Footer